The Best Backpacking Stoves of 2017

 The integrated canister stoves we tested were also relatively unstable because they became quite tall once the canisters were attached — the Windburner was the tallest.
 All of the manufacturers try to address this problem by including canister stands, but we did not bring these along most times because they add weight and we find them unnecessary.

-While there is no best backpacking stove for every application or budget, we hope we have informed you about one that might be right for you.
-For more information on how to choose the right stove for your needs, check out our Buying Advice article.
+While there is no single backpacking stove for every application or budget, the stove selection above can take the backcountry enthusiast from a weekend for two on the Appalachian Trail, to a week on the Colorado Plateau with a group of friends, to the high peaks of The Alaska Range.
 Looking to expand your backcountry menu?
 Check out The Best Backpacking Food Article for meal planning ideas.
 If you're more into cooking on your tailgate and car camping, check out our Best Camping Stoves Review for more deluxe outdoor cooking options.